Home Up Search

 If you make a lot of short welds and weld tacks you can probably reduce your gas usage by 50% or more.
 Also fewer trips to have the cylinder filled.

 Note: Thanks to those "Car Crazy" folks who have purchased the Gas Saver System and commented on the improved starts and reduced gas usage they have achieved.
-Many purchased our 6 foot prefitted GSS, Part Number WAT FB6 or you may want our "Newly Added" 3 foot prefittted GSS, Part Number FB3,
+Many purchased our 6 foot prefitted GSS, Part Number WAT FB6 or you may want our 3 foot and 4 foot prefittted GSS, Part Numbers FB3, FB4

 If your MIG welding, check out our low cost Gas Saver System.
 It improves weld starts.
 For the numerous short welds and tack welds made in this type construction it could save you over 50% of your shielding gas usage.
 Click Here.